- 1 VYSEHRAD PRAGUE

 Vysehrad is also one of the best Prague parks.
 The park includes the rampart walks and views over the Vltaa river, where there are plenty of benches to admire the views.

 The Gardens next to the Basilica are also lovely, with shady walks and bold statues of Czech historical figures like Premysl and Libuse.
 We’ve been here many times and even on weekends it’s not crowded.
+Try to head up here if you’re visiting Prague in autumn, when the leaves on the trees and vines are in full colour.

 The most popular part of Vyšehrad is the playground across the road from the Rotunda of St Martin.
 My young so thinks it’s one of the best playgrounds of Prague.
 Most of the climbing frames and rides are wooden, and it’s themed on legendary Bohemian and Czech figures which are painted on pillars around the playground.